 Entry is now capped at 150,000, and all tickets must be bought in advance.

-The four-day event starts on 11th July this year, with the Moving Motor Show – kicking off with the famous hillclimb.
+The four-day event runs from 11th to 14th July this year, and starts with the Moving Motor Show – kicking off with the famous hillclimb.

 Where is Goodwood?